 Ticks, on the other hand, are arachnids (think spider family) and feed by digging their entire head into the skin.
-They have eight legs and no antennae, and are large enough to be seen with the human eye.
+They have eight legs and no antennae, and they are large enough to be seen with the human eye.
 Ticks spend a week or so on each host and live as long as three years.
-Since they can’t jump, they must wait for another host to come by so they can crawl on board.
+Since they can’t jump, they must wait for another unsuspecting snack to come by so they can crawl on board.

 Unlike fleas, ticks don’t mind cold weather, which basically means your dog can pick them up almost any time of year.
 Ticks like to hang out in the woods and high grass or on shrubs, just waiting for a new host to brush up against them.

 Because fleas are small and jump around a lot, and ticks burrow into your dog’s fur, it’s often hard to see them if you don’t know what to look for.
 Here are five telltale signs your dog is unwittingly hosting one or more of these parasites:

 - Your dog is scratching, biting, or chewing his skin.
 Fleas bite.
 When they do, the protein in their saliva creates an allergic reaction that makes your dog itch.

 - Your dog is losing hair, especially around the neck and tail.
 These are common places for fleas to hide.
 As your dog scratches to relieve the itch, it can cause hair loss.